Create a website SO professional your friends will think you dropped 1k on a fancy web designer.

 Easy, when in your WordPress dashboard go to plugins >> add new

 The bigger question is what plugins to install.
-As you go along with your website and wish you could add this or that, check to see if there is a plugin that does what you want.
+As you go along with your website and wish you could add a specific feature, check to see if there is a plugin that does what you want.
 At over 25,000 plugins there is bound to be one.

 I wrote a whole page on my 20 most favorite WordPress plugins.
 Check it out if you want additional suggestions.